top of page

 Collective bargaining is a collaborative process between the IBEW and employers, aimed at negotiating various aspects of employment, from wages and benefits to working conditions and safety protocols.

-Collective bargaining agreements like this one are negotiated to establish a mutual understanding and framework for the relationship between the employer and the union representing employees.
-Negotiating these agreements is important to ensure fair and consistent treatment of employees, define working conditions, wages, benefits, and establish procedures for dispute resolution.
+Collective bargaining agreements are designed to create a clear, structured framework that defines the relationship between employers and the union representing their workforce.
+These agreements ensure fair and consistent treatment of employees while setting clear expectations on working conditions, wages, benefits, and dispute resolution procedures.

 What Lineman Need to Know About Collective Bargaining